Skip to navigation Skip to content

 6

-Unable to locate a Centrelink record for the person named in the POA and/or identity linkage is required.
+Unable to locate a Centrelink record for the person named in the legal document and/or identity linkage is required.

-Is the attorney present in the service centre or on a call?
+Is the attorney, administrator or financial manager present in the service centre or on a call?

-Provide the CRN to the attorney and if they are in the service centre with an approved photographic identity document, verify their identity by completing linkage.
-See Identity Confirmation
+• Provide the CRN to the person and if they are in the service centre with an approved photographic identity document, verify their identity by completing linkage.
+See Identity Confirmation.
+Go to Step 8

-If the attorney does not have an approved photographic identity document with them or is on a call, tell them to present in person at a service centre, agent or access point with the required document to verify their identity
+• If they do not have an approved photographic identity document with them or is on a call, tell them to present in person at a service centre, agent or access point with the required document to verify their identity.
+Place a detailed DOC on the customer’s record advising they are required to verify their identity in person.
+Procedure ends here

 • No, and:

-• a phone number for the attorney has been provided, go to Step 7
+• a phone number for the attorney/administrator/financial manager has been provided, go to Step 7

 • no phone number provided.
-Place a detailed DOC on the customer’s record advising could not contact the attorney and the attorney is required to verify their identity in person.
-Create a CRN for the attorney if they do not have one and there is enough information to create a CRN.
+Place a detailed DOC on the customer’s record advising could not contact the person and they are required to verify their identity in person.
+Create a CRN for the attorney/administrator/financial manager if they do not have one and there is enough information to create a CRN.
 Procedure ends here

 7

-Make one genuine attempt to contact the attorney.
+Make one genuine attempt to contact the attorney/administrator/financial manager.

 Is contact successful?

-Provide the CRN to the attorney and advise they are required to take an approved photographic identity document in person at a service centre, agent or access point to verify their identity
+• Provide the CRN to the person and advise they are required to take an approved photographic identity document in person at a service centre, agent or access point to verify their identity

-Record this information on a DOC on the customer’s record, including the attorney’s name and CRN, and they are required to have their identity verified and linkage completed
+• Record this information on a DOC on the customer’s record, including the attorney’s/administrator’s/financial manager’s name and CRN, and they are required to have their identity verified and linkage completed

-• No. Place a detailed DOC on the customer’s record advising unable to contact the attorney and the attorney is required to verify their identity in person.
-Create a CRN for the attorney if they do not have one.
+• No. Place a detailed DOC on the customer’s record advising unable to contact the person and, they are required to verify their identity in person.
+Create a CRN for the attorney/administrator/financial manager if they do not have one.
 Procedure ends here

 8